-Purim 2021 is coming right up (Thursday night, Feb.
-25 – Friday night, Feb.
-26) and you can recreate some of the fun right at home with these 10 Purim Carnival Ideas.
+Purim 2022 is coming right up (beginning Wednesday evening, March 16 and ending Thursday evening, March 17) and you can recreate some of the fun right at home with these 10 Purim Carnival Ideas.
 Do you remember the sights and sounds of a carnival when you were a kid?
 Read on to see how you can create that for those you care about.

 Many of you ask which products I use and recommend.
 This post contains some of my affiliate links for “making every day the best day” while cooking, entertaining and living life.
 If you buy something through one of these links, you won’t pay a penny more, but I’ll get a small commission which helps keep the lights on.
 Thanks!